 How much does Zapier cost per month?

 Zapier offers a free plan with 100 tasks per month.
-Paid plans start at $19.99/month (Starter) with annual billing.
-The Professional plan costs $49/month, and the Team plan is $69 per user per month.
-Actual costs depend heavily on your task consumption -- with overage charges, your monthly bill can be significantly higher than the base price.
+Paid usage starts at $19.99/month with annual billing -- that is the Professional plan at 750 tasks, since the old Starter tier no longer exists.
+Professional runs $49/month at 2,000 tasks and about $129/month at 10,000.
+Team starts at $69/month and is a flat price for unlimited users, not a per-seat fee.
+Actual costs depend mainly on task consumption -- with overage charges your bill can be well above the base price.

 Can you use Zapier for free?